 If you have Celiac Disease and enjoy Irish Cream liqueurs, you may want to give Carolans Irish Cream Liqueur a try.
-Their website clearly states on the FAQ page:
+Their website clearly states on their FAQ page [note: last checked in 2016-SEPT, and still clearly gluten-free!
+The following quote is from 2010, where now it simply states that the product is gluten-free]:

 Taste-Test: Wonderful!
 And, a Bargain!